katiemarriner/the-state-of-housing/README.md

 # The State of Housing in America 🏠

-An interactive data dashboard, visualizing housing prices across U.S. counties.
+An interactive data dashboard, visualizing housing prices and inventory across U.S. counties.

 [Live Demo 🌐](http://katiemarriner.com/state-of-housing/)